by Hrga / CC BY-SA 2.0

 Firstly, Zagreb features a charming old town with pedestrian-friendly areas, making it enjoyable for walking tours.

 When it comes to food, Zagreb excels in its local cuisine, with hearty traditional Croatian dishes being a highlight.
-Additionally, the city offers a range of international cuisine, though it may not be as diverse as in some global culinary hubs.
+Additionally, the city offers a range of international cuisine.

-Finally, Zagreb has a well-functioning public transport system, with trams and buses making it easy to get around the city.
+Finally, Zagreb has a well-functioning public transport system, with its blue trams and buses making it easy to get around the city.

 Zagreb has no real flaw.
 While there is a lot to see in Zagreb, with no sight or attraction scoring higher than 5/10, no sight really stands out.

-Furthermore, following the major 2020 earthquake, numerous museums remain closed as they undergo extensive restoration work.
+Furthermore, following the major 2020 earthquake, numerous museums and churches remain closed as they undergo extensive restoration work.

 In total, we count more than twenty sights in Zagreb.
 The following sights contribute to a score of 5.25/10 in this most important category: